Updated: August 13, 2025

 The following taxes apply when making a property investment in Portugal:

 Property purchase tax (IMT): The IMT tax is a property transfer tax paid when purchasing Portuguese property (levied on the higher of the purchase price or tax value).
-The tax rate ranges from 0-8 percent, depending on the purchase price, the type of property, the location, and whether it is your primary or secondary home.
+The tax rate ranges from zero to eight percent, depending on the purchase price, the type of property, the location, and whether it is your primary or secondary home.
 A 10 percent rate applies to properties in blacklisted jurisdictions (territories that benefit from favorable tax schemes).

 Stamp duty: Imposto do Selo (Stamp Tax) is paid at the time of purchase.
 Real estate transactions are usually subject to a rate of 0.8 percent.